 Uric acid is the end product of purine degradation.
 It is catalyzed by the enzyme xanthine oxidase, which is responsible for the production of uric acid and damaging free radicals.
 This is a central link in the association between serum uric acid and myocardial ischemia (lack of adequate oxygen to muscle tissue), myocardial dysfunction, which is determined primarily by impaired peripheral blood flow.

-Natural ways to lower uric acid
+Natural ways to lower uric acid with food, diet,

 Vitamin C may be helpful.
 See also gout for suggestions on how to lower uric acid levels.